Characters: Wreck It Ralph Other Characters

 - Blonde, Brunette, Redhead: The Blonde (Along with Rancis and Torvald) to Vanellope's, Citrusella's, Crumbelina's, Adroabeezle's Brunettes and Jubileena's Redhead.

-- Blondes Are Jerks: Her platinum blond hair is a pretty clear tip-off that she's up to no good (in contrast to the naturally blond, heroic Calhoun).
+- Blondes Are Evil: Or at least jerks.
+Her platinum blond hair is a pretty clear tip-off that she's up to no good (in contrast to the naturally blond, heroic Calhoun).

 - Break the Haughty: